 The Resource Center for Media, Religion, and Culture is a clearinghouse of information for those interested in exploring the intersection of religious and media-related practices in the everyday lives of contemporary adults and their families.

 Journalism and Mass Communication, in conjunction with the Office of International Education, encourages students to participate in the university's study abroad programs.
 Study abroad usually is undertaken during the junior year.
-Since an additional semester may be necessary to meet graduation requirements, prospective majors are urged to plan early and seek advising from the journalism and mass communication assistant dean or coordinator of student services.
+Since an additional semester may be necessary to meet graduation requirements, prospective majors are urged to plan early and seek advising from the journalism and mass communication associate director.
 Programs are offered in more than 70 countries worldwide.
 Information and application forms are available at the Office of International Education, University of Colorado Boulder, 123 UCB, Boulder, CO 80309-0123, or studyabroad.colorado.edu.